RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 - *REMOVE_DUP_MARKDUPLICATES:*&nbsp;&nbsp;&nbsp;Whether or not to remove duplicates after the mapping step.
 They will be marked either way.
 [TRUE or FALSE]
 - *SEQUENCING_TECHNOLOGY:*&nbsp;&nbsp;&nbsp;The name of the sequencing technology (eg: "ILLUMINA"), which will appear in the reads names after mapping: 'PL:{SEQUENCING_TECHNOLOGY}')
 - *EXTRA_MAPPER_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the mapper command.
 Be careful to provide them between quotes.
-- *MAPPING_CPUS_PER_TASK:*&nbsp;&nbsp;&nbsp;The number of CPUs to allocate for each mapping task.
-Set to 1 if you are not working on a computing cluster.
-Be careful to never use quotes around this number.
 - *PICARD_MARKDUPLICATES_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the 'picard MarkDuplicates' command.
 Be careful to provide them between quotes.
 - *PICARD_MARKDUPLICATES_JAVA_OPTIONS:*&nbsp;&nbsp;&nbsp;Java options to pass to the 'picard MarkDuplicates' command.
 Eg: "-Xmx4G".
 - *SAMTOOLS_INDEX_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the 'samtools index' command.
 Be careful to provide them between quotes.
 The "-c" option is already included.